opalagin/ad2012-oberon-examples/README.md

 # Oberon examples from Algorithms and Data Structures by N. Wirth

-This is a collection of some examples from the book.
-I use this project to test and play with algorithms w/o modifying them to any other programming language.
-The big role in that plays Excelsior's IDE XDS wich supports Oberon-2 and works on Windows and Linux.
-Note that book doesn't cover
+This is a collection of examples from the book.
+I use this project to test and play with examples w/o need to modify them from Oberon to anything else.
+The book doesn't cover
 Oberon syntax and its programming model.
-But you can learn that from http://inf.ethz.ch/personal/wirth/Oberon/PIO.pdf.
+But it's available in Internet, like [this]( http://inf.ethz.ch/personal/wirth/Oberon/PIO.pdf).

+>I used initially Excelsior's XDS SDK for Modula-2/Oberon-2.
+Which was a good start,
+>but unfortunately I couldn't get there debugger to work on Windows 10.
+So I switched
+>to Oxford Oberon-2 Compiler which can be found >[here](http://spivey.oriel.ox.ac.uk/corner/Installing_OBC_release_3.0).

 ## Algorithms covered

 Searching:
 - Linear
 - Binary

 Sorting:
 - Straigt Insertion
 - Binary Insertion